-When you opt to participate in the Young AmeriTowne program, you will receive a complete curriculum of 37 lessons at a day-long orientation.
-The orientation will explain program mechanics and will offer ideas for integrating the curriculum into your classroom.
-All program materials, such as checkbooks, student workbooks, curriculum discs, and parent newsletters are included with the curriculum.
+When you opt to participate in the Young AmeriTowne program, you will receive a web link and a password to access the Young AmeriTowne curriculum.
+You will be given this information at the day-long teacher orientation, which will explain program mechanics and will offer ideas for integrating the curriculum into your classroom.
+All program materials, such as checkbooks, student workbooks, and parent newsletters are provided when you attend the orientation.

 You can integrate the curriculum into your daily class work over a period of time that works best for you.
 Each chapter contains valuable lessons and hands-on activities that teach free enterprise concepts, while at the same time reinforcing economics, English language arts, math, and civics.
 All this prepares students for the culminating day in Young AmeriTowne where they will apply what they’ve learned by physically running a life-like 17-business town.